 OFFICIAL ORDER A pre-printed form, which incorporates the NWG terms and conditions of purchase, used to place an order with a supplier.
 See also "purchase order".

-OPEN PROCEDURE One of the procedures for procurement under the regulated UK routes to market, under which all eligible applicants are invited to tender in a one-stage procurement process.
+OPEN PROCEDURE One of the procedures for procurement under the EU Directives, under which all eligible applicants are invited to tender in a one-stage procurement process.